AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Gap Insurance Do You Need?

-Ideally, your gap coverage will pay for any amount left on the loan after the insurance payout (not including the deductible).
-That said, some gap policies limit how much you can receive; for example, only up to 25 percent of the car’s actual cash value.
+Ideally, your gap coverage will pay for any amount left on your car loan after the insurance payout (excluding the deductible).
+Some gap policies limit how much you can receive, e.g. up to 25 percent of the car’s actual cash value.
 You can find out how much your car is worth through sources like Kelley Blue Book, Edmunds, and J.D.
 Power.

 Is Gap Insurance Worth It?